 A team of scientists at The Michael J. Fox Foundation (MJFF) takes an active role in designing, creating, validating and distributing research tools that we believe are vital for the community.
-Only these MJFF-sponsored tools are listed in the Tools Catalog on our website.
+Only these MJFF-sponsored tools are listed in the Research Tools Catalog on our website.

 Are your tools and animal models quality controlled and validated?

-All of the tools listed in the Tools Catalog have undergone quality control.
-In addition, most tools undergo functional validation to verify that the tools and animal models behave as expected.
-As MJFF characterization efforts do not cover all possible aspects of these tools or animal models, we rely on the scientific community to continue our characterization efforts.
+All of the tools listed in the Research Tools Catalog have undergone quality control.
+In addition, most tools undergo functional validation to verify that the tools and models behave as expected.
+As MJFF characterization efforts do not cover all possible aspects of these tools or models, we rely on the scientific community to continue our characterization efforts.
 Information on quality control can generally be found on the product page of the distributor's website.

 Can you provide me with a protocol for a reagent from your Tools Catalog?

 As MJFF does not have laboratories of our own, we did not perform the experiments and thus do not have detailed protocols to provide.
 We recommend locating a paper that has used the reagent and developing a protocol from the paper.
 If more guidance is needed, we recommend contacting the primary author of the manuscript.
-If you are encountering issues when trying to use a reagent from our Tools Catalog, we suggest contacting the distributor from which you purchased the reagent for troubleshooting help.
+If you are encountering issues when trying to use a reagent from our Research Tools Catalog, we suggest contacting the distributor from which you purchased the reagent for troubleshooting help.

 How do I get permission to obtain large amounts of alpha-synuclein to generate PFFs?

 Bulk orders for 10 mg (instead of 10 x 1 mg aliquots) can be made at the cost of $2,500 / 10 mg plus shipping.
-All bulk orders of the protein also undergo in-house and outside quality control/quality assurance (i.e., ability for monomer to form PFFs, Thioflavin T incorporation and capacity to seed neurotoxicity in primary neuron cultures).
+All bulk orders of the protein also undergo in-house and outside quality control/quality assurance (e.g., ability for monomer to form PFFs, Thioflavin T incorporation and capacity to seed neurotoxicity in primary neuron cultures).
 To place a bulk order, email Lindsey Gottler at LMGottler@proteos.com.